JorgeIrazabal/Getting-and-Cleaning-Data/README.md

 5. Rename columns to avoid "strange names", replacing "..." by "."

-6. Save the result into the "result.csv" file into "data" directory
+6. Save the result into the "result.txt" file into "data" directory

+### Step 5

+The solution of the step 5 is commented in the file, the steps followings are these:

 7. Uses descriptive activity names to name the activities in the data set, through the "activity_labels.txt" file